scala/docs.scala-lang/_overviews/scaladoc/generate.md

     $ scaladoc src/main/scala/App.scala
     model contains 1 documentable templates

 This will put the HTML in the current directory.
 This is probably not what you want.
 It's preferable to output to a subdirectory.
-To specify a different target directory, use the `-d` commmand-line option:
+To specify a different target directory, use the `-d` command-line option:

     $ scaladoc -d build/ src/main/scala/App.scala